Zeo666/AllTheRoles/README.md

 -----------------------
 ## Deputy
 ### **Team: Crewmates**
-The Deputy has a flash light and the ability to handcuff player.\
+The Deputy has a flash light and the ability to handcuff a player.\
 Handcuffs will be hidden until the handcuffed player try to use a disabled button/hotkey.\
 Handcuffs disable:
 - Kill